Goal journaling: How to use a journal to reach your goals

 Related: Journaling for stress and anxiety

-You can use this knowledge for personal growth or to ensure success in future projects.
-You might even share it with others and help them succeed.
+You can use this knowledge for further personal growth or to ensure success in future projects.
+You might even use it to help others in a similar situation succeed, just as I’m trying to do here on Hagen Growth.

 How to start a goal journal